Employers who availed of TWSS contacted about repayments

 To facilitate TWSS reconciliation, employers were required to report the actual subsidy that was paid to their employees, for each pay slip and each pay date.

-On Monday, Revenue advised that most employers can now access their TWSS reconciliation balances in Revenue’s online service.
-The reconciliation balance is based on the information provided to Revenue by the employer.
+On Monday, Revenue advised that most employers can now access their TWSS reconciliation balances via its online service.
+The reconciliation balance is based on the information provided to the tax authorities by the employer.

 It is the difference between the subsidy amounts paid to the employer by Revenue and the subsidy amounts properly due and paid to each eligible employee.